tnakai11/git-memo/README.md

 Categories are simple names under `refs/memo/`.
 Keep them short (e.g. `todo`, `idea`, `bug`) so that Git ref names remain valid.
 You can create as many categories as needed and list or remove them independently.

-To share memos with collaborators or other agents, push the memo references just like branches:
+To share memos with collaborators or automation, push the memo references just like branches:

 ```
 # push a single category